Coronavirus support - School Holiday Meal Scheme

 Please note that we issue this amount via a bank transfer and do not issue meal vouchers as part of the scheme.

-If you have received money via the scheme previously, you do not need to reapply to receive money for the 2021 October half term.
+If you have received money via the scheme previously, you do not need to reapply.

-The money will be paid into your nominated bank account automatically by week commencing Monday 25 October 2021.
+The money will be paid into your nominated bank account automatically during week commencing Monday 20 December 2021.

-If you did not apply during any previous application periods or were not eligible at the time, but your circumstances have now changed, please check you meet the eligibility criteria before submitting your application.
+If you did not apply during any previous application periods, were not eligible at the time, or would like to claim for additional children who you’ve not applied for in the past.
+Please check you meet the eligibility criteria below before submitting your application.

-Eligible families who apply for School Holiday Meal Scheme and have not received payment via the scheme in the past are expected to receive payments by week commencing Monday 8 November 2021.
+Eligible families who apply for the School Holiday Meal Scheme and have not received payment via the scheme in the past are expected to receive payments during week commencing Monday 20 December 2021.

 If further eligibility checks are required, this may delay payment.